 The realities of life dictate that we must give consideration to who will be in a position to manage property and make health care decisions in case of mental or physical disability prior to death.
-Relying on family members or friends to act under court-appointed con- servitorship may affect interpersonal relationships and cause unnecessary costs and restrictions.
+Relying on family members or friends to act under court-appointed conservatorship may affect interpersonal relationships and cause unnecessary costs and restrictions.
 The alternative is to grant this power to an individual whom you trust to hold your personal care and well being as a priority.
 This power does not give the named individual the ability to declare your incompetency.

-However, it does grant specific author- ity to that individual to act on your behalf once disability has been deter- mined.
+However, it does grant specific authority to that individual to act on your behalf once disability has been determined.

 Name Address

 Power for Property

 Alternate

 Health Care Power

 Alternate

-THE CHOICE OF GUARDIAN FOR MINOR CHILDREN
+THE CHOICE OF GUARDIAN I FOR MINOR CHILDREN

-One of the most important reasons for a young family to have an estate plan is to name a guardian for minor children.
-It's impossible to replace parents, but if death occurs, someone must fill that place.
+One of the most important reason have an estate plan is to name a gu children.
+It's impossible to replace occurs, someone must fill that place ardian for minor parents, but if death nave made your choice and are comfortable ndividuals, you should discuss with them their to serve.

-You can select someone whose lifestyle is compatible to yours, who will care for your children in the kind of family surroundings which you desire, or that person will be selected by the probate court.
-It is your choice.
+You can select someone whose life yours, who will care for your childr surroundings which you desire, or estyle is compatible to en in the kind of family important, s ation of an alternate guardian is also should the individual you have chosen be nwilling to serve when called upon.

+selected by the probate court.
+It is • elpful guidelines in making this choice, please o your Cru Foundation Gift & Estate Design

-If you have not already selected that individual, it will be one of the most difficult decisions you will make in the esate planning process.
-When you have made your choice and are comfortable with these individuals, you should discuss with them their willingness to serve.
+If you have not already selected that one of the most difficult decisions estate planning process.
+Specialist. s your crair our out on the or Estate Design

-The nomination of an alternate guardian is also important, should the individual you have chosen be unable or unwilling to serve when called upon.

-For some helpful guidelines in making this choice, please reach out to your Cru Foundation Gift & Estate Design Specialist.
+N Guardian ame Address

-Guardian Name Address Alternate Guardian
+Alternate Guardian